Pure Python Spell Checking based on Peter Norvig’s blog post on setting up a simple spell checking algorithm.

 pyspellchecker supports multiple languages including English, Spanish,

-German, French, and Portuguese.
+German, French, Portuguese, Arabic and Basque.
 For information on how the dictionaries were

 created and how they can be updated and improved, please see the